theandrewfulton/marketplace-app/README.md

 nav bar along the top with stuff like an "about" page

+omniauth for sign up/log in page

+admin dashboard - not mvp at this stage

+wireframe for messaging? - hard for plugins

+image carosel? - or just a list, or thumbnails you can click on?

+first image uploaded is the image that appears on listings

+Buy Now and Add to Cart?

+max 5 images

+Home? - or show listings but if not logged in, show explainer

+About?

+user page?

+option for total quantity? - then choose what to offer? - might be hard to implement in the time given

+all listings

+one listing

+create listing

+messaging

+about

+buy page

+sign up

+sign in

+manage user listings

+quantity capped out at maximum?

+controller to change create and edit listing depending on whether the listing already exists

 ## An ERD for your *app*

+start quantity and current quantity column?

 ## Explain the different high-level components (abstractions) in your *app*